-This pattern of frequent, short practice - little and often - is a healthier and more effective approach for learning.
+This pattern of frequent, short practice — little and often — is a healthier and more effective approach to learning.
 It supports the process of distributed practice overall, helping users to refresh fading memories at the optimal time for them.
 Short sessions may also help learners to maintain good focus, thereby facilitating effective encoding and retrieval of information.

-Another advantage of making shorter but more frequent reviews is that it makes it easier to stick to a schedule, and review each memory at close to the optimal time.
+Another advantage of making shorter but more frequent reviews is that it makes it easier to stick to a schedule and review each memory at close to the optimal time.
 Since Cerego keeps track of the ideal time for each of a user’s memories to be reviewed, a user logging in to learn will be automatically provided with a review session that prioritizes the memories most in need of review at that moment.
 Indeed, we found that our group of mobile learners were statistically more “on time” for their personalized learning schedule than non-mobile learners.

 Both groups received study reminders at the same rate, although push notifications tend to be responded to faster and more often than emails.